mxmssh/drltrace/README.md

 # Drltrace
-Drltrace is a dynamic API calls tracer for Windows and Linux applications.
+Drltrace is a dynamic API calls tracer for Windows and Linux applications designed primarly for malware analysis.
 Drltrace is built on top of [DynamoRIO](http://www.dynamorio.org/) dynamic binary instrumentation framework.
 The release build can be downloaded [here](https://github.com/mxmssh/drltrace/releases).

 # License